 I’m pleased to say that the Canary All-In-One integrates with both Amazon Alexa and Google Assistant.
 That means that you can tell Alexa to start recording, watch your footage through Chromecast, and a lot more awesome features.
 Full marks for smart platform integration!

 Currently, the only artificial intelligence that the All-In-One has is person detection, meaning it can differentiate between people and other moving objects.
-Unfortunately, person detection is also part of the monthly membership, but as many cameras have no form of AI available, I’m going to give the Canary full marks for this category.
+This feature is, as of early February 2019, included with all of Canary’s cameras.
+Full marks!

 As Canary is one of the more modern camera companies around, it’s no surprise that the setup was so easy.
 Since I already had the Canary app downloaded from my Canary Flex, all I had to was follow the app’s step-by-step instructions to get the All-In-One up and running.
 The entire process, from taking the camera out of the box to viewing a livestream, only took about 15 minutes.

 I think the camera is definitely worth its price, although it becomes a lot more valuable with the monthly subscription.
 I know, I know- I’ve been referencing this mysterious “monthly subscription” throughout this entire review, so next, I’m going to talk about what it entails.